|Medical Services||Locations||Patient/Visitor Info||Programs & Support||Points of Pride|

 Off-pump Coronary Artery Bypass

-In select situations, coronary bypass surgery can be performed without having to put a patient on a heart-lung machine.
+In situations, coronary bypass surgery can be performed without having to put a patient on a heart-lung machine.
 Your surgeon will discuss options with you prior to your surgery.
-More than 80% of CABG procedures performed at The CardioVascular Center were off-pump.
+More than 80% of CABG procedures performed at Chester County Hospital are off-pump.
 Off-pump bypass surgery leads to fewer post-operative complications and decreased recovery time.

 SAVER Surgery (Dor Procedure)